kyphan38/web/assets/docs/how to/implement-file-encryption.md

 openssl pkeyutl -encrypt -inkey server_public_key.pem -pubin -in text.txt -out user_text_encrypted.dat
 ```

-- `openssl pkeyutl`: A general-purpose OpenSSL tool used for encryption and signing using public/private keys
-- `-encrypt`: Specifies that the operation is encryption
-- `-inkey public_key.pem`: The public key file for encryption
-- `-pubin`: Tells OpenSSL that the provided key is a public key

 ### Step 4: User Transfers File to Server

 Transfer the encrypted file to Server